Planned medical treatment abroad

 Options for planned medical treatment abroad:

-This option is intended for those insured persons who have medical indication to receive a health care service that is also provided in Estonia, but cannot be provided to the patient during a medically justified period of time.
-This option is a non-monetary benefit.
+This option is intended for insured persons who have been medically prescribed a healthcare service that is provided in Estonia but which cannot be provided within a medically justified timeframe.
+This option constitutes non-monetary compensation.
 Required documents:

-The Health Insurance Fund processes the application based on the content of the application, the decision of the medical council and the criteria set out in Regulation (EC) No 883/2004 of the European Parliament and of the Council.
+When processing the application, the Health Insurance Fund bases its decision on the individual’s application, the consilium’s assessment, and the criteria set forth in Regulation (EC) No. 883/2004 of the European Parliament and of the Council.

-In case of a positive decision, the Health Insurance Fund will issue a document (the S2 form) according to which the Health Insurance Fund will assume the obligation to pay for medical expenses incurred abroad (Member States of the European Union, Member States of the European Free Trade Area).
-The issued S2 form does not extend to possible non-medical expenses (patient’s self-liability, transportation costs, translation services, administrative or office expenses, accommodation outside the hospital, etc.).
-These are paid for to the foreign medical institution by the patient or the patient’s legal representative.
+In the event of a positive decision, the Health Insurance Fund issues a document (letter of guarantee or Form S2) whereby the Health Insurance Fund assumes the obligation to pay for medical expenses incurred in a foreign country (European Union member states, European Free Trade Association member states).
+The issued letter of guarantee or Form S2 does not cover potential non-medical expenses (patient copayment, transportation costs, translation costs, administrative or office costs, accommodation outside the hospital, insurance, etc.).
+These costs are paid to the foreign healthcare facility by the patient or their legal representative.

 Read more: